 The Recipe: Instant Pot Smoked Paprika Garlic Chicken Legs

-Pro Tip: Dash assures us that this recipe can cook in 30 minutes or less making it a great pick for the weeknight dinner menu.<br/>Why We Love It: I love how minimal and healthy this meal is.
-Everything gets thrown into the instant pot, meaning less dishes to clean and more time to enjoy your dish.
+Pro Tip: Dash assures us that this recipe can cook in 30 minutes or less, making it a great pick for the weeknight dinner menu.

-The Hero Ingredient: This turmeric hollandaise is the true show-stopper in this brunch recipe.
-The mixture of rich ghee butter, savory pink Himalayan sea salt, and tangy lemon create a meal worth waking up for.
+The Hero Ingredient: The turmeric hollandaise is the true show-stopper in this brunch recipe.
+The mixture of rich ghee butter, savory pink Himalayan sea salt, and tangy lemon creates a meal worth waking up for.

-Pro Tip: If you’re looking for a conscious take on an often opulent brunch choice, the use of smoked salmon, avocado, and ghee hollandaise create “a trifecta of healthy fats,” according to Lapin.<br/>Why We Love It: This is my go-to every single time I brave the brunch lines, but eating it too often can leave you feeling guilty because, let’s be honest, the classic hollandaise recipe is pretty full of high-fat ingredients.
-I can’t wait to recreate this weekend.
+Pro Tip: If you’re looking for a health-conscious take on an often opulent brunch choice, the use of smoked salmon, avocado, and ghee hollandaise creates “a trifecta of healthy fats,” according to Lapin.

 The Recipe: Sweet Potato Hash

-Pro Tip: Each ingredient in this recipe was “strategically created” to lend this hash a variety of textures, says Eating Bird Food’s, Brittany Mullins.
-This allows you to really enjoy every layer of vegetable, meat, and herb for a full-bodied experience.<br/>Why We Love It: Mullins mentions her family’s been enjoying this recipe for breakfast, lunch, and dinner, and I adore a quick-fix you can play on repeat.
-If you get tired of any of the ingredients, this one’s an easy option to play around with.
+Pro Tip: Each ingredient in this recipe was “strategically created” to lend this hash a variety of textures, says Eating Bird Food’s Brittany Mullins.
+This allows you to really enjoy every layer of vegetables, meat, and herb for a full-bodied experience.

 The Recipe: Paleo Ramen Burger

 The Hero Ingredient: You may be wondering where the ramen part comes into this recipe, and trust me, it’s better than you imagined.
-Instead of a wheat bun, which is not Paleo friendly, this burger is sandwiched between a pan-fried nest of spiralized parsnip “ramen noodles."
-Crunchy, healthy, delicious.
+Instead of a wheat bun, which is not Paleo-friendly, this burger is sandwiched between a pan-fried nest of spiralized parsnip “ramen noodles."
+Crunchy, healthy, and delicious.

-Pro Tip: Lapin tells us to go in whichever direction we like when choosing the burger meat, but she opts for turkey to keep it leaner.
+Pro Tip: Lapin tells us to go in whichever direction you like when choosing the burger meat, but she opts for turkey to keep it leaner.

 The Recipe: Paleo Sweet Potato Hash and Eggs

-The Hero Ingredient: One of my absolute favorite combos is sweet potatoes and the smokey contrast of bacon bits.
+The Hero Ingredient: One of our absolute favorite combos is sweet potatoes and the smokey contrast of bacon bits.
 Followed by egg and creamy avocado, this hash is a crowd-pleaser.

 Pro Tip: Krista Rollins of Joyful Healthy Eats says she chooses to make a big batch of this hash on Sunday evenings so that she’s set with her favorite meal for the week.